• Menu

 Adding Filter Media to Upflow Neutralizers

-Yesterday we described how to add filter media to a backwashing calcite neutralizer, with or without a top fill plug.
-Today we'll explain how to replace filter media in an upflow neutralizer, with or without a top fill plug.
-First, though, let's look at the differences between upflow and downflow neutralizers.
+Yesterday, we described how to add filter media to a back-washing calcite neutralizer, with or without a top fill plug.
+Today, we’ll explain how to replace filter media in an acid neutralizer upflow system, with or without a top fill plug.
+First, let’s look at the differences between upflow and downflow neutralizers.

-In a standard downflow neutralizer the water enters the top of the tank, flows down through the media, and back up the distributor tube.
-The downflow type neutralizer removes sediment and can be backwashed, which cleans & re-classifies the calcite and prevents channeling.
+In a standard downflow neutralizer, water enters the top of the tank, flows down through the media, and backs up the distributor tube.
+The downflow-type neutralizer removes sediment and can be backwashed, cleaned, and re-classified, thus preventing channeling.

-During backwash, the water flow is reversed and water flows down the distributor tube and up through the media, lifting and expanding the calcite media.
-The calcite is cleaned by the action of the water flowing through it.
+During backwash, the water flow is reversed.
+Water flows down the distributor tube and up through the media, lifting and expanding the calcite media.
+The water's action cleans the calcite

 Illustrated cutaway of an upflow neutralizer